husseinhesham24/cron_scheduler/README.md

 **`log_job_execution`**
   - Logs the last execution details of all scheduled jobs, including start time, end time, expected execution time, and actual execution time.<hr>

-`/job.rb:`
- It contains the method that the client should write in his behavioral task to be executed. <hr>

 ## Installation